cons0le7/cflood/README.md

+**This is a modified version forked from the original which no longer contains the vulnerable go server, instead the script allows you to input a target host.
+This is strictly intended for educational purposes with the intent of offering more flexibility to test this POC in a home lab or professional setting.
+USING THIS AGAINST ANY TARGET WITHOUT PERMISSION IS HIGHLY UNETHICAL AND ILLEGAL.
+I am not reponsible for any use or misuse of this tool. **

+-Now includes a tool to check if servers are HTTP/2 capable.-

 # PoC: HTTP/2 CONTINUATION Flood Vulnerability
 This is a proof of concept for the HTTP/2 CONTINUATION flood vulnerability published by [nowotarski.info](https://nowotarski.info/) on April 03, 2024.